 The information provided below is intended for guidance.
 However, in all cases, it is important that students discuss their course selection with their advisor to assist them in obtaining the coursework that best fits their research interests and assists them in reaching their milestones.
-It is also important to note the recommended sequence for the incoming cohort for 2016-2017 is slightly different than in previous years due to faculty sabbaticals.
 Recent syllabi for courses are provided in the USC Clinical Science google drive in the "Program Requirements" folder.
 Please note that instructors regularly revise syllabi, and thus these are provided for informational purposes, rather than a guarantee of what will be offered in these classes.